microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/microsoft-teams-user-activity-reports.md

-# Microsoft Teams user activity reports
+---title: "Microsoft Teams user activity reports"description: "Use the Microsoft Teams activity reports to get insights into the Microsoft Teams user activity in your organization."---# Microsoft Teams user activity reports

 Use the Microsoft Teams activity reports to get insights into the Microsoft Teams user activity in your organization.